shehzad02/Revocare/README.md

 # Revocare

-## High-tech meets traditional exercise in this computer vision + Internet of Things project designed to bring Wuqinxi exercise to those who need it most.
+## High-tech meets traditional classics

+This computer vision + Internet of Things project is designed to bring Wuqinxi exercise to those who need it most.

-Deployed on a domain near you, very soon
+Deployed on a domain near you, very soon!